nuvla/deployment-k8s/prod/04-core/README.md

 Set the logo URL in `secrets/ui-config.json` under `nuvla-logo-url` to the URL of the Portal.

+### Ingress

+[Traefik](https://traefik.io/) is used as the Ingress controller for exposing Nuvla service and resource routing.
+The deployment is exposed through the service of type LoadBalancer.
+If you can not use LoadBalancer service on the cloud of your choice (via Kubernetes Cloud Controller Manager), you can update `traefik.service_type` in `values.yaml` to the NodePort.

 ### Deployment with Helm

-This directory contains the Helm chart to deploy Nuvla service using
+This directory contains the Helm chart to deploy Nuvla service.

+To deploy Nuvla service, edit values.yaml and then run

 ```shell script
 helm install -n nuvla-core --create-namespace nuvla .